Babbel vs Duolingo: Here's The Truth About These Apps

 Youtube video:

-Duolingo’s gamified style might work well for casual learners or children who are exploring a language without any pressure to become fluent.
+Duolingo's gamified style might work well for casual language learners or children who are exploring a language without any pressure to become fluent.

 However, if you have a genuine need or desire to master a language for work, travel, or personal growth, Duolingo will fail you miserably.